mythril-forge/homebrew-spells/spells/level-5/steel-wind-strike.md

 **Tags:** somatic, material

-**Material Components:** a melee weapon worth at least 1 sp
+**Material Components:** a weapon

 ---

 ## Description
-You flourish the weapon used in the casting and then vanish to strike like the wind.
-Choose up to five creatures you can see within range.
-Make a Melee Spell Attack against each target.
-On a hit, a target takes `6d10` force damage.

-You can then teleport to an unoccupied space you can see within 5 feet of one of the targets you hit or missed.
+Choose a weapon that you are holding.
+As you hold the weapon above you, it absorbs a massive volume of air.
+Weird afterimages of the item trail in its wake until the end of your next turn.
+Until the spell ends, the weapon is considered magical (if it isn't already).
+The first time you make an attack with this weapon before then, duplicates of yourself deliver simultaneous strikes across multiple fabricated demi-timelines, and the spell ends.
+You have advantage on this Attack Roll.
+If the attack hits, it deals an extra `3d10` force damage in addition to the weapon's normal damage and effects.

+Once you make this first attack, you can make up to four additional attacks with this same weapon before the end of your turn, which each get the benefits from this spell.
+Each attack can be against the same target or different ones.

+In addition, when you first cast this spell, time folds and space bends around you.
+You gain the benefits of taking the *dash* and *disengage* actions.
+Until the end of your turn, you can also teleport at will up to your remaining movement to an unoccupied space that you can see.
+You must count the distances that you teleport as a part of your movement.

 ---

 **Classes:** ranger, wizard

 **Sources:** XGE, page 166

+**Quality Assurance:** :star: personal pass